BlackArch/blackarch/README.md

 == Packages ==

-Every package is a PKGBUILD file that you can build individually if.
-Everything gets placed into the BlackArch layout as you see in the github repository.
+Every package is a PKGBUILD file that you can build individually if you like.
+All tools get placed into the BlackArch path layout as you see in the github repository.

 Some of the packages are not built from a PKGBUILD file, they're installed from the official repositories and softlinked into the BlackArch layout.
 This is a little sloppy and we'll fix this in a later release but the _desktops directory contains the .desktop files for these packages to include them in the BlackArch xfce menu.